Question30/labWalkthroughs/dataCollectionsLab/README.md

 }
 ```

-- We will loop thorugh our array and for each element we will get an array of each value in our objects using Object.values.
-Then we will push the array of values into csvArray.
+- We will loop thorugh our array and for each element we will get an array of each value in our objects using Object.values and store it.

 ```javascript
 function csvFormat(array) {